bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 1. The connections were not showing up because the edges were pointing to themselves, so I've changed them to point to each other.

+5. The "lint" messages are coming up due to your code not conforming to style and structure conventions that make your code easier to read and less prone to errors.

 6. I have changed values like `x` and `y` into more descriptive names so you do not lose track of variables.

 <!--